Ursula Katherine Duncan: Early life and family

-During the Second World War Duncan worked in Inverness for the Censorship Department, until her family changed suddenly in August 1943.
+During the Second World War Duncan worked in Inverness for the Censorship Department, until her family situation changed suddenly in August 1943.
 Less than a week after her sister married and moved away, her father died.
 She took on overall managerial responsibility for the extensive family landholding she inherited, which included 600 acres of farmland.
 This generated an income which allowed her to pursue her interests.

 Botany

 Mosses

 In 1931 she joined the Botanical Society of the British Isles and in 1938 joined the British Bryological Society, of which she was made an honorary member in 1980.
 Sphagnum species were a particular interest, and Duncan became a leading mid-20th century British authority on these.
 She drew up distribution maps and contributed significantly to records of new sightings: for instance, she found mosses that had not been noted since the 19th century, like Grimmia unicolor and Bryum dixonii.

 Her correspondence with other bryologists helped her initially when John Bishop Duncan encouraged her studies, and then she became known as a generous, knowledgeable and conscientious correspondent with her botanical friends and acquaintances, including people who asked for help with identifying specimens.

 Her obituarist in the Journal of Bryology, Dr. E.V.
 Watson, thought the following were her most important writings on the subject.